theophile-wallez/Better-Linar-to-Gitlab-MR-Integration/README.md

 The issues IDs are then replaced by Linear links in the MR's title.

-### Displaying issues' informations

-For each found IDs, a `POST` request is sent to the [Linear GraphQL API](https://studio.apollographql.com/public/Linear-API/variant/current/explorer) using your API key.
+For each found ID, a `POST` request is sent to the [Linear GraphQL API](https://studio.apollographql.com/public/Linear-API/variant/current/explorer) using your API key.

 ## 🔒 Confidentiality